the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 1) `auto x = expr;`		cv qualifiers and refs drop.
 Array and function decay occur.

-   `template<typename T>`   	equivalent function template `void func(T x);`
+   `template<typename T>`   	equivalent function template

+   `void func(T x);`

-2) `auto& x  = expr`;		cv qualifiers don't drop.
+3) `auto& x  = expr;`		cv qualifiers don't drop.
 Array and function decay don't occur.
 Cannot be bound to R value expression

-   `template<typename T>`	equivalent function template `void func(T& x);`
+   `template<typename T>`	equivalent function template

+   `void func(T& x);`

-3) `auto&& x = expr;`		this is a universal reference.
+4) `auto&& x = expr;`		this is a universal reference.
 Type of x depends on the value category of expr: if L value then type of x dedeuced as T& according to reference collapsing rules if R value(PR value or X value) then type of x dedeuced as T&& according to reference collapsing rules